MrJoka-Thejaka/Mizuki/TERMS_OF_USAGE.md

 # **Mizuki** TERMS OF USAGE

-These terms of service ("Terms") apply to your access and use of **Mizuki.** Please read them carefully.
+These terms of service ("Terms") apply to your access and use of **Mizuki.** Please read them, carefully.

 ## Accepting these Terms